felores/mcp-video/README.md

 ### Option 2: Using MCP Installer

-Install using the [mcp-installer](https://github.com/anaisbetts/mcp-installer), after installing the MCP server, prompt claude to install the MCP server:
+Install the [mcp-installer](https://github.com/anaisbetts/mcp-installer), restart Claude, and prompt claude to install the Video MCP Server:
 ```bash
 Install @felores/mcp-video with environment DOWNLOADS_DIR set to path/to/downloads
 ```